-The children's safety is our primary concern.
 Before releasing a child to anyone other than a parent/guardian, we will check to be sure there is written authorization on file, and verify the person's identity with photo identification.
 If there is any question, the child will not be released and a parent/guardian will be called.
 Neither a telephone call nor fax affords parents or the Center the same protection as original written authorization, and will not be accepted to release children.
-We suggest you provide permission for at least one additional person you can rely on to pick up your child in the event you are unexpectedly detained.
-The Center is required to contact the Office of Licensing any time a child is left at the Center one hour past closing.
-The staff will follow the recommendations given for caring for the child.
+An email from a parent's on-file email account may be accepted as authorization to release a child.
+The email should be printed out and attached to the child's application; the parent is encouraged to add the individual's name the next day.
+We suggest families provide permission for at least one additional person who can be relied on to pick up their child in the event they are unexpectedly detained.